Keynote speakers

 • Australian Rural Consultant of the Year 2018

-WMSSA are delighted to announce Keynote speaker Tim Neale.
-Tim, who was named Australian agricultural consultant of the year 2018 and Australian Agritech of the year 2023, has over 25 years’ experience across Australia and internationally, 20 of which has been running his own agtech businesses.
+WMSSA are delighted to announce Tim Neale as a Keynote speaker.
+Tim was named Australian agricultural consultant of the year 2018, and Australian Agritech of the year 2023, has over 25 years’ experience across Australia and internationally, 20 of which has been running his own Agtech businesses.
 Tim’s key focus is on adoption of technology, with the DataFarming platform servicing 50,000 farms in 50 countries.
 Tim’s achievements and awards:

 Research Fellow at the University of Adelaide, School of Agriculture, Food and Wine, Faculty of Sciences, Engineering and Technology.